launchsite-tech/launched/docs/docs/Get Started/introduction.md

 - **Easy integration** with any website and database
 - **Customizable** styles, components, editors, and more

+Check out the demo at [launched.tech](https://launched.tech).

 ## Get Started

-To get started, check out the [quickstart guide](/Get%20Started/02%20quickstart).
+To get started, check out the [quickstart guide](/Get%20Started/quickstart).

 ## Contributing